 COVID19 has changed our world!
 Sadly, with the inability to host in-person fundraisers many animal shelters and rescues have been struggling financially.
-But many nonprofits are coming up with creative virtual fundraising ideas that can help ease the struggle.
+But many nonprofits are coming up with creative virtual fundraising ideas – even implementing donations with crypto that can help ease the struggle.

 The ideas below are not just from animal rescues but different types of nonprofits.
 I wanted to share ideas that rescue organizations could be inspired by and turn into something animal related!